Sleeping in Airports

 Before You Go: Layover Tips

 • What’s happening with your luggage?
-When you check in to your first flight, be sure to confirm whether your luggage will be checked through or needs to be picked up between your connecting flights.
+When you check in to your first flight, confirm whether your luggage will be checked through or needs to be picked up between your connecting flights.
 Check out our Lisbon Airport Guide for information on luggage storage.

 Other Useful Resources